 DF = Vm – Ex

-The Vm value refers to the resting membrane potential and the Ex value refers to the equilibrium potential (Nernst value).
-The larger the driving force value the larger the current.
+The Vm value refers to the voltage of the membrane.
+If the membrane is at rest, then Vm would be about -70 mv for the examples we so a lot in class.
+But, as a graded potential occurs or an action potential (next section) is initiated, Vm will change and we would see driving force change for the different ions involved.
+Ex value refers to the equilibrium potential (Nernst value).
+The larger the driving force value the larger the possible current generation.
+Current references the amount of ion movement through a membrane.
 Driving force is an important value because it accounts for both the chemical and electrical gradients and their effect on the ion.

 Sometimes ions will move with their chemical gradient but against their electrical gradients and vice versa.
 In addition, sometime ions will move in the direction of both chemical and electrical gradients.
 In order to use the driving force equation to determine direction, you only need to know the valence charge of the ion in question.
 For example, let’s assume a Vm of -80 and an equilibrium potential (Ex) for the Ca2+ ion as 127mV.
 Using the driving force equation would yield a value of -207mV (ie., -80Vm - 127ECa2+ ).
 The driving force value should always be placed in the interior of the cell.
 Thus, for the Ca2+ ion (a cation) there is a -207 mV driving force intracellularly, which would act to drive the Ca2+ ion into the cell.
 See if you can determine the driving forces for the following ions for a cell with a Vm of -80mV.
 ENa+ = 67mV, EK+ = -95mV, ECl- = -89mV.
 The answers are given in the table.